 Later in the post, I also talk about what different types of Christmas trees you can get.

-How to decorate your Christmas tree in 7 steps
+How to decorate A Gorgeous Christmas tree in 7 steps

 Once you’ve picked your tree (more on that below), how do you trim it?

-You could say that your tree is your canvas, so try to pick a beautiful tree as your base.
+You could say that your tree is like your blank canvas, so try to pick the most beautiful tree possible as your base.

-If you have a color scheme in mind, it will make things easier.
+If you have a color scheme in mind for your Christmas tree, it will make things easier.

 Staying within a chosen palette of just a handful of colors will not only make it easier to choose ornaments and decorations, but it will lend itself to a more professional finish.

-Some lovely Christmas tree color schemes to consider are:
+Some lovely and classic Christmas tree color schemes to consider are:

 - silver and gold